Challenge Course Counsellor

 Reports To: Challenge Course Head

-Compensation: $88/day plus room and board
+Compensation: $88/day + meals and accommodation

 Location: Camp Woodeden (London, ON)